Bob Bailey (ice hockey): Minor league hockey

 Bailey had his first taste of professional hockey at the age of 16 when he played 22 games with the Windsor Hettche Spitfires of the International Hockey League.
-He performed well, but many on the coaching staff felt he needed more time develop.
+He performed well, but many on the coaching staff felt he needed more time to develop.
 He continued his play with the Stratford Kroehlers and didn't return to the IHL until the 1951–52 season, when he played in the final two games of the season for the Toledo Mercurys.
 However that was all it took.
 The Detroit Red Wings owned the rights to Bailey and decided to trade him to the Cleveland Barons along with his brother, John Bailey for the rights to Lou Jankowski and Bill Dineen in June 1951.
 In the American Hockey League Bailey flourished, playing in 54 games, amassing 46 points and a team-high 115 penalty minutes.
 That's all it took, as the Toronto Maple Leafs had had their eye on young Bailey and wanted to see what he could do.
 On May 30, 1953, Toronto traded Chuck Blair and 30,000 USD to Cleveland for Bailey and Gerry Foley.